2019 Valenzuela local elections: Mayoral and vice mayoral election

 Incumbent mayor Rexlon "Rex" Gatchalian is on his second term as the mayor of Valenzuela.
 Prior to his election as mayor in 2013, he represented the first district of Valenzuela from 2007 to 2013.
 It is initially speculated that Rodrigo Duterte's common-law wife Honeylet Avanceña will run for mayor; however, the rumor is debunked by a COMELEC local officer.

 Incumbent vice mayor Lorena "Lorie" Natividad-Borja is on her first term as the vice mayor.
 Prior to her election as vice mayor in 2016, she was a member of the city council representing the second district from 2001 to 2007 and from 2010 to 2016.

 Congressional election

-The incumbent first district representative is Weslie T. Gatchalian, younger brother to both senator Sherwin T. Gatchalian and incumbent mayor Rexlon T. Gatchalian, is on his first term.
+The incumbent first district representative is Weslie T. Gatchalian, younger brother to both senator Sherwin Gatchalian and incumbent mayor Rex Gatchalian, is on his first term.

 For the second district, incumbent representative Eric Martinez is also on his first term.